Keeping a Job While in Recovery

 Do I Tell My Employer That I’m in Recovery?

-While you are under no legal requirement to tell anyone that you are in recovery, being open and honest with your employer can make balancing your work obligations and recovery manageable for both parties.
+While you are not legally required to tell anyone you are in recovery, being open and honest with your employer can make balancing your work obligations and recovery manageable for both parties.

 While you can choose how in-depth you want to go, you should be transparent with your employer, especially if you need accommodations regarding your work schedule (for instance, scheduled therapy sessions at an IOP or drug rehab center).